oterrien/keystore/docs/index.md

 ## User and roles

 A user should be able to log in the application.<br>
-He is also able to change its own information.<br>
+He is also able to change his own information.<br>
 He should be able to ask for reseting his password.<br>
 He is created by an admin who is authorized to attach him several roles.<br>